khaors/rves/README.md

 ## Installation

-The rves package is not available on CRAN and therefore it must be installed from GITHUB using:
+The rves package is not available on CRAN and therefore it must be installed from github using:

 ```r
 devtools::install_github("khaors/rves")